Jackson vs. Memphis

 Buying Power

-A $100,000 salary in Jackson has the same purchasing power as $106,329 in Memphis — based on each city's cost of living index.
+A $100,000 salary in Jackson has the same purchasing power as $106,329 in Memphis— based on each city's cost of living index.

 Housing

 Homes in Memphis are 26% cheaper (-$40,000 less).
-That's a significant down payment and monthly payment difference.
+That's a meaningful down-payment and monthly-payment difference.

 Renting

-Renting in Jackson saves you $58/month — $696 per year.
+Renting in Jackson saves $58/month — $696 per year.
 Median rent: $850/mo in Jackson vs $908/mo in Memphis.

 Property Taxes

-On a median-priced home, Jackson owners pay roughly $1,271/year in property taxes vs $1,346/year in Memphis.
+On a median-priced home, Jackson owners pay roughly $1,271/year vs $1,346/year in Memphis.
 That's a $75 annual difference.

 Local Earnings

 Median household income is $44,200 in Jackson and $50,200 in Memphis.
-Jackson residents earn 14% more — but remember to factor in cost of living.
+Jackson residents earn 14% more — but factor in cost of living.

 Daily Commute